Health Benefits of Chaga Mushroom - Chaga Benefits Explained

-Compounds in chaga helps with cell to cell communication the body needs to support healthy function.
-When cells communicate effectively your immune and endocrine systems work more efficiently.
+Phytonutrients help with cell to cell communication the body needs to support healthy function.
+When cells communicate more efficiently your immune and endocrine systems are optimized.

 Chaga Health Benefits - Superoxide Dismutase Protects cells

 Unique to the Chaga Mushroom is the enzyme superoxide dismutase (SOD) which is produced by the mushroom itself.
 Other natural sources are broccoli, cabbage and wheatgrass all having much smaller amounts.

 Containing up to 50 times more superoxide dismutase than any other medical mushroom.
 Superoxide Dismutase is rarely found other editable substance making Chaga the richest source of this incredible enzyme yet to be discovered.

 R. Culter of the NIH discovered that superoxide dismutase levels are greatly correlated with a long and vigorous life.